buildingSMART/IFC4.3.x-development/docs/schemas/shared/IfcSharedBldgElements/Types/IfcDoorTypeOperationEnum.md

 Door with two panels that both open to the right, one panel swings in one direction and the other panel swings in the opposite direction.

 ### DOUBLE_SWING_LEFT
-Door with one panel that swings in both directions and to the left in the main trafic direction.
+Door with one panel that swings in both directions and to the left in the main traffic direction.
 Also called double acting door.

 ### DOUBLE_SWING_RIGHT
-Door with one panel that swings in both directions and to the right in the main trafic direction.
+Door with one panel that swings in both directions and to the right in the main traffic direction.
 Also called double acting door.

 ### DOUBLE_PANEL_DOUBLE_SWING
-Door with two panels, one swings in both directions and to the right in the main trafic direction the other swings also in both directions and to the left in the main trafic direction.
+Door with two panels, one swings in both directions and to the right in the main traffic direction the other swings also in both directions and to the left in the main traffic direction.

 ### SLIDING_TO_LEFT
 Door with one panel that is sliding to the left.